arnoldjan/default-project/README.md

     vagrant ssh
     cd project/

-if project is empty
+if project is empty (this
-has to be done only once on the initial startup...
+has to be done only once on the initial startup)

     exit
     vagrant reload